malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** not tantalum (the video)

 ### 4) Claim your topic
-* Check the group list on the scratchpad
+* Check the group list on Classroom
 * If you someone has already chosen your topic, choose a new topic
 * If not, claim your topic by writing it on the list ("Hiroko - Cotton")